 Dulce frío (Dominican trifle).

 I'm not surprised that Dulce frío is so popular.
 Trifles are a thing nearly everywhere, so it has resonated with Dominicans and non-Dominicans alike.
-They look fancy, as does this one, but can be very easy to prepare.
+They look fancy, as does this one, but can be very easy to prepare, and requires no baking.

 3. Dominican arepa (cornmeal cake)